tedneward/Azgaarnoth/Races/Elves.md

 * **Ability Score Increase**.
 Your Charisma score increases by 1.

 * **Drow Magic**.
-You know the Dancing Lights cantrip.
+You know the [dancing lights](https://www.dndbeyond.com/spells/dancing-lights) cantrip.
 When you reach 3rd level, you can cast Faerie Fire once, and it recharges after a long rest.
 When you reach 5th level, you can cast Darkness once, and it recharges after a long rest.
 Charisma is your spellcasting ability for these spells.

 * **Drow Weapon Training**.
 You have proficiency with rapiers, shortswords, and hand crossbows.